-One of the harder decisions we made when buying our smaller home involved our bedroom furniture.
-Prior to purchasing it, we had been using a combination of furniture from both of our houses.
+One of the harder decisions we had to make when buying our smaller home involved our bedroom furniture.
 It was the first major furniture purchase we made as a married couple and we really wanted to keep it.
 Rather than describe, here are some pictures of the set from house we sold last year.

-The first time we walked through what would be our new home, I stood in the doorway of the master bedroom, trying to mentally place our furniture.
-I thought we would not be able to keep the bench at the end of the bed.
+The first time we walked through what would become our new home, I stood in the doorway of the master bedroom and tried to mentally place our furniture.
+I thought we would have to give up the bench at the end of the bed.
 Other than that, I was in denial.

-We were viewing several houses that day and we did not take any measurements in the bedroom.
-On our second visit, we did some measuring and thought it could possible fit, it we put the bed between the windows, instead of how the current owner had it.
+We were viewing several houses that day and we didn’t take any measurements in the bedroom.
+On our second visit, we did some measuring.
+We thought it could possibly fit if we put the bed between the windows.
 And placed the dresser on the wall by the door.
-We talked about a few thing as well to save some valuable inches.
+We talked about a few changes that would save some valuable inches.
 Instead of the bi-fold closet doors that opened into the room, we were going to install sliding doors.
 We wanted this house and wanted it to work.

-We closed and took possession of our new home about a week prior to closing and moving out of the one we sold.
-This would give us time to remove the interior doors on the main level and paint the trim and walls, all before the new carpet was scheduled to be installed the day before our moving date.
+We closed and took possession of our new home about a week prior to needing to move out of the one we sold.
+This would give us time to remove the interior doors on the main level and paint the trim and walls before the new carpet was installed.
+It was scheduled to be installed the day before we moved in.
 We, of course, underestimated the amount of time needed for all this painting and did not get the spare bedroom done.

 While painting in the master bedroom, we continued to talk about how the furniture was going to fit.
 We went back to our current home and measured the furniture again.
 We knew it would be tight, but were still in denial.